 In terms of product, the Rover 75 was of most interest to the Chinese, followed by the RDX60 project, which at the time, had been effectively frozen since 2003.
 There were aspects of the design of the current car that left the Chinese unhappy, but overall, they were impressed by the engineering integrity of the car, and could see its potential on SAIC’s home turf.
 Although a lightly-facelifted version of the car had been announced in early 2004, a more thorough re-working was in the pipeline for the 2006/07 model year.

 This included the introduction of new door pressings, a more thoroughly revised interior and the introduction of the engine (to replace BMW’s expensive M47 unit) and EUIV diesel K-Series petrol units.
-Further revisions to the styling were also planned although, once talks with SAIC became more serious, the breadth of these changes were expanded to include a bulkier rear end (SAIC was said to be unhappy with the original ‘drooping’ tail line) and 100mm stretch of the wheelbase – again a nod to Chinese tastes.
+Further revisions to the styling were also planned although, once talks with SAIC became more serious, the extent of these changes was broadened to include a bulkier rear end (SAIC was said to be unhappy with the original ‘drooping’ tail line) and a 100mm stretch of the wheelbase – again a nod to Chinese tastes.

-Talks continued apace throughout 2004 and, as MG Rover’s finances became more precarious, the British side of the negotiating team became increasingly desperate to ink the deal and move into the next stage – constituting the Joint Venture Company (JVC).
+Talks continued throughout 2004 and, as MG Rover’s finances became more precarious, the British side of the negotiating team became increasingly desperate to ink the deal and move on to the next stage – constituting the Joint Venture Company (JVC).

 Selling the rights to China